-I’ve always baked Easter treats with my daughter for as long as I can remember, going back to the days when she would stand on her stool with a little pinny on wielding a wooden spoon.
+I’ve always baked Easter treats with my daughter for as long as I can remember, going back to the days when she would stand on her stool with her little pinny on, wielding a wooden spoon.
 I’ve tried to raise her to be a baker and she appears to enjoy it still.
-Easter is great for using those gorgeous ice cream colours that I adore to decorate fondant iced biscuits or butter icing swirled onto a cupcake.
+Easter is great for using those gorgeous ice cream colours to decorate fondant iced biscuits or butter icing swirled a’top a cupcake.

-Today I’m keeping my biscuits plain with just a sprinkling of icing sugar.
-A mixture of egg shaped and traditional shaped Easter biscuits but both mini sized.
+Today, I’m keeping my biscuits plain with just a sprinkling of icing sugar.
+A mixture of egg-shaped and traditional shaped Easter biscuits but both mini sized.
 I have a family member who’s feeling a bit under the weather so I’ve stacked some up in a bag and tied it with a ribbon to give to her as a gift hopefully they will bring her some pre Easter cheer.
 This recipe is one of Mary Berry’s as I always find her recipes so easy to follow.
 You may want to add some dried fruit to yours but as these are lemon biscuits as opposed to traditional cinnamon biscuits I’m leaving the fruit out.

 100g unsalted butter.
 Softened

 75g caster sugar

 1 egg separated

-- 1 small lemon unwaxed
+1 small lemon unwaxed

-- 200g Plain flour
+200g Plain flour

-- 1-2 tbsp milk
+1-2 tbsp milk

-Preheat the oven 200C/180C Fan/Gas 6.
+1. Preheat the oven 200C/180C Fan/Gas 6.
 Line three baking trays with baking paper.

-Put the butter and sugar in a bowl and beat until well combined and fluffy.
+2. Put the butter and sugar in a bowl and beat until well combined and fluffy.
 Add the egg yolk and lemon zest.
 Sift in the flour and mix well.
 Add enough milk to make a fairly soft dough.

 6. Leave to cool on the trays for a few minutes, then carefully lift onto a wire rack to cool completely.

+I like a pale biscuit personally so I reduce the baking time accordingly.
 The biscuits can be made up to three days ahead and kept in an airtight container.